junovhs/roadmap/README.md

 ### 1. Define the Reality (Setup)
 You define the work and the topology (dependencies).
 This replaces writing a `TODO.md` or filling out JIRA tickets.

+> **💡 AI Pro-Tip:** Writing these commands manually can be verbose.
+Just paste your `SPEC.md` or feature list into an LLM and say: *"Generate the `roadmap add` commands for this, including dependencies and file scopes."* It handles the graph topology perfectly.

 ```bash
 roadmap init